evildmp/afraid-to-commit/docs/prerequisites.rst

 kinds.

 It will be very useful to have some understanding of Python, but it's not strictly necessary.
-If you've never done any programming, that will be an obstacle.
+If you've never done any programming, that will probably be an obstacle.